Tailor-made, targeted treatment of bone metastases thanks to 3D printing

 Still on the subject of bone repair, research is being carried out in parallel on injectable cements.
 Indeed, bone lesions created by metastases induce vertebral fractures that require cement injection, rather than implant surgery.
 Results obtained during Habib Belaid's thesis, which will be completed in 2019, and during Carole Barou's CIFRE thesis, have led to two patents on reparative phosphocalcic cements.
 One concerns the local delivery of drugs present in the cement, with two molecules involved in bone regeneration and in the treatment of tumor recurrence.
 The other on a cement with improved mechanical properties and made opaque so that it can be easily monitored by X-ray.
 A subsequent meeting with an industrialist led to the creation of the start-up Biologics4life, which enabled these cements to enter the commercial phase.

 Now that Biologics4life has found its business model after three years in existence, Habib Belaid is working on the launch of a second start-up, NextMat3D, this time focused on valorizing his research into printed osteomimetic implants.
-To establish this new company, the researcher will initially adapt the technology to uses less complex than cancer treatment, such as dentistry: in this case, the implant is used to fill a bone deficit prior to fitting a dental implant.
+To establish this new company, the researcher will initially adapt the technology to uses less complex than cancer treatment, such as dentistry: in this case, the implant is used to fill a bone deficit before fitting a dental implant.
 The future entrepreneur points out that obtaining marketing authorization for dental equipment is also easier and quicker than for oncology.